Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## Autumn has terrible green snow grass

 > A: I know, it bothers me a lot.
 I need to redo grass cache and DynDOLOD to fix this.

+## Some NPCs have multiple sets of gear

+> A: This is a bug with SPID, won't fix.